Mel Furniss Mel Furniss

 I love you.
 Let’s keep going.

-Let’s Talk About the Hard Thing
+Okay, I’m Ready to Talk About the Hard Thing

 TW: Sexual Assault

 Friends.
 I have been both yearning for and dreading the process of writing this story down.
-I’ve yearned for it because writing helps me step outside the narrative, take a bird’s eye view of my life, and speak to myself like I’d speak to a buddy.
+I’ve yearned for it because writing helps me step outside the narrative, take a bird’s eye view of my life, and speak to myself like I’d speak to a pal.
 However, I’ve also felt dread because reliving this story hurts; it’s messy and sometimes embarrassing.
-I feel like I’ve yet to master the art of turning towards the Lord with my pain instead of questioning His authority and building up defenses in my heart.
+I feel like I’ve yet to master the art of turning towards the Lord with my pain instead of questioning His sovereignty and building up walls in my heart.
 And I just don’t know what it looks like to talk about my experience when it doesn’t have a tidy ending.

-I also know that countless others have suffered events more horrendous than what I’ve been through.
+I also know that countless others have suffered events much more horrendous than what I’ve been through.
 So, if I’m honest, I feel some shame talking about it at all.
 But what I have promised you, as my readers and friends, is to stand in the light.
 To tell you the ugly truth, for better or for worse, and pray that it somehow draws us both closer to Jesus.
 Because though I may not fully understand the dance between God’s sovereignty and the effects of the fallen world, I believe my Shepherd is with me… and this story isn’t over.

 ———